Magnus Carlsen IQ, Style & Replay Guide

 - Rating peak, records & milestones

-📖 Playing Style, Strengths & Endgame Grinding
+📖 Playing Style, Strengths and Endgame Grinding

 - Magnus Carlsen’s playing style (practical guide)